notflan/libcow/README.md

 By default, the install target is `/usr/local/`.
 Set the `PREFIX` variable when running `make install` / `make uninstall` to specify a different path.

+## Installing
-### Full build and installation
+To build and install with the default configuration.
 ```shell
 $ make && sudo make install
 ```

-Will build with the default optimisation configuration and install the following files/directories:
+Will build with the default optimisations enabled and install the following files/directories:
  * /usr/local/lib/libcow.a
- * /usr/local/lib/libcow.so
+ * /usr/local/lib/libcow.so (with `SONAME` versioned symlinks)
  * /usr/local/include/cow.h
  * /usr/local/include/cow.hpp
  * /usr/local/include/cow/

-### Notes
+## Notes
 * The `release` target specifies `-march=native` by default.
 This may be undesirable, if so, set `TARGET_CPU=""` when running `make`.
 * Many optimisation flags for the `release` configuration are specific to GCC (with graphite enabled by default), if builds on other compilers (or non-graphite enabled GCC builds) complain, either set the `OPT_FLAGS` env var or remove the problem flags from the Makefile.
 * `release` builds are stripped by default. run `make STRIP=: release` to prevent stripping.
 * The targets are all built with `-fno-strict-aliasing`, but functions in the header file are still annotated with `restrict` needed.
 This is just to inform users that the function will assume the pointer is not aliased.
 (When included in C++, where `restrict` is not a keyword, we temporarily define it to be `__restrict__`, which is the GCC equivalent for C++).
+* The `debug` target `.so` does not include a `SONAME`, nor does it produce the output symlinks expected of a `SONAME`.
+The `release` target does.
+The version is specified in the Makefile.

 ## Using
 Link to either `libcow.a` or `libcow.so` (or the debug target libraries), and include the header `include/cow.h` to your project to use this library.
-The header should work in C++ projects as well.
+The header should work in C++ projects as well, but there is a C++-specific wrapper API in `include/cow.hpp` which you can use instead for automatic handling of resources (*see above*).

 # Requirements
 Relying on the `memfd_create()` syscall, Linux >=3.17 and glibc >=2.27 (or equivalent) are required for build.